adnanamin69/Image_enhance_cutoupro/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 Image Enhance CutouPro is an Android application that allows users to enhance their old images or photos using the CutouPro API.
-The app utilizes Retrofit 2 for network requests and Hilt for dependency injection.
+The app utilizes Retrofit 2 for network requests, MVVM and Hilt for dependency injection.

 ## Features